This is the 35th post of a 50 article series for new marketers at B2B startups.

 3. Focus on view-through conversion

-For many B2B products, social channels are not likely to lead to a direct conversion: someone clicking a Facebook post, going to our website and then requesting a demo.
+For many B2B products, social channels are not likely to lead to a direct conversion: someone clicking a Facebook post, going to your website and then requesting a demo.

 4. Balance organic and paid social

 One of the beauties of social media is that at the base level, it’s free.
-If we create great content and distribute it via social, there is no incremental cost.
-However, we may find that paid social (i.e. advertising) can be an effective way to supercharge our content distribution.
+If you create great content and distribute it via social, there is no incremental cost.
+However, you may find that paid social (i.e. advertising) can be an effective way to supercharge your content distribution.
 Facebook ads are known for effectively hypertargeting content to a specific audience and driving clicks and page traffic.
 Twitter, Linkedin and Instagram offer similar programs.

-To initially build our presence on the right channel, consider investing in social advertising to make targets aware of our page and get likes / follows.
-The cost per acquisition is relatively low and once we have the like / follow, we can continue to push messages to distribute content at a very low cost.
+To initially build your presence on the right channel, consider investing in social advertising to make targets aware of your page and get likes / follows.
+The cost per acquisition is relatively low and once you have the like / follow, you can continue to push messages to distribute content at a very low cost.

 5. Build social into the content schedule

-Similar to blog posts, social posts should also align with the premium inbound content our team is producing.
-If we are writing an ebook about gym marketing, then the blog posts and social posts should promote similar topics and drive targets to that ebook’s landing page.
+Similar to blog posts, social posts should also align with the premium inbound content your team is producing.
+If you are writing an ebook about gym marketing, then the blog posts and social posts should promote similar topics and drive targets to that ebook’s landing page.

 6. Maintain a consistent voice

-We will communicate across many social platforms, so it’s important to keep our voice (i.e. the style that we write in) consistent.
+You will communicate across many social platforms, so it’s important to keep your voice (i.e. the style that you write in) consistent.
 The company’s voice should be documented and defined with its own persona.
-How do we respond to questions or complaints on social media?
-Do our Tweets sound like our blog posts?
+How do you respond to questions or complaints on social media?
+Do your Tweets sound like your blog posts?

 7. Ensure unity across digital properties

-Similar to the voice, we will likely share similar content on each of the social channels that we deem effective.
+Similar to the voice, you will likely share similar content on each of the social channels that you deem effective.
 Each time we are promoting an ebook, my design team creates “sharables,” our nickname for graphics that are sized for each social channel to promote content.
 Our followers on Facebook and Linkedin will see the same core message and graphics to maintain a consistent, unified message.

 8. Leverage interns for support

 Especially in the early days, interns can make a strong impact on social.
-Once we have rules of engagement defined and a clear voice, an intern can run with it to create a calendar of social posts and reply to inquiries via our social channels.
-Here are more details on how to leverage an interns in a B2B marketing team.
+Once you have rules of engagement defined and a clear voice, an intern can run with it to create a calendar of social posts and reply to inquiries via your social channels.